asowder3943/ScreeningProject/Readme.md

 Preform all of these validations in the graph function in the script.js file.

-If any inputs fail to meet these criteria then alert the user using the alert() method (look it up) and break out (reurn from) the graph function
+If any inputs fail to meet these criteria then alert the user using the alert() method (look it up) and break out (return from) the graph function

-when finished, commit and push all changes to github for review.
+When finished, commit and push all changes to github for review.

 ## Step 5 - Regex practice (1 hr)
 1. Watch a few youtube videos on regex and be familiar with text pattern searching